olekaspt/SA_Assignment05/README.md

 ## Signing

-Using the process in the slide deck on self signing, sign the translation.exe with a self certificate.
+Using the process in the slide deck on self signing, sign the translation.exe (the main executable from the solution you worked on Localization portion) with a self certificate.

 Provide as part of your upload this exe.